bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 - It can be a safety hazard, they can fall, the lid can close on them.
 - Not natural for the cats, making urination stressful.
 - Their litter box, and its smell mark their territory.
 They'll feel stressed without it.
-- As they get older, it bacomes dangerous for them, because they may have difficulty balancing on the edge of the toilet bowl.
+- As they get older, it becomes dangerous for them, because they may have difficulty balancing on the edge of the toilet bowl.
 - You'll have to keep the lid open.

 ### Food and water